 "It seems like maybe we're on vacation, but we're in school," said Eve, who, along with her brother, has been enrolled in Stratford Landing Elementary.

-The two sets of parents have tried to set ground rules as two sets of kids head to two different schools -- the Dubois children are in private school -- and an entire family has taken up residence in what used to be the Dubois children's playroom.
-Now the room has a table, where Greg has launched a job search using his cell phone and laptop computer, and donated twin beds for the kids, a kitchenette with a microwave and refrigerator, and a guest room and bathroom for the parents.
+The two sets of parents have tried to set ground rules as two sets of kids headed to two different schools -- the Dubois children are in private school -- and an entire family has taken up residence in what used to be the Dubois children's play room.
+Now the room has a table that serves as Greg Chase's office, where he has launched a job search via his cell phone and laptop computer, donated twin beds for the kids, a kitchenette with a microwave and refrigerator and a guest room and bathroom for the parents.

 Though they're the first to stress that their surroundings are luxurious compared with those of other survivors, this is hardly the ending that the Chases imagined on leaving the rat race of Washington and their good jobs -- Greg worked as a marketing manager for Fairfax County, Tana as a federal attorney -- to return to New Orleans in 2000, where they hoped for a simpler life.

-Knowing that their close-knit neighborhood has been lost, drowned in a matter of hours, is almost worse than losing their home, Tana said.
+Knowing that their close-knit neighborhood has been lost, drowned in a matter of hours by a wall of water, is almost worse than losing their home, Tana said.

 "I wish I could explain the instant sense of community that I felt there," she said.

-They have not been back since they evacuated in their small sedan early Sunday morning, the day before Katrina hit land.
-They went first to Tallahassee and then to Arlington, where Tana's two brothers live.
-The family was split between the two houses before reuniting in Fairfax, where Tana's sister has more room.
+They have not been back since they evacuated in the small sedan early Sunday morning, the day before Katrina hit land.
+They went first to Tallahassee and then to Arlington, where Tana Chase's two brothers live.
+The family was split between the two houses before reuniting in Fairfax, where Tana Chase's sister has more room.

 These days, sitting on the couch in their new digs, the Chases pore over satellite photos of their neighborhood on Greg's laptop.